ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-01-25-webrtc-real-time-communication.md

 ```

 OT.initPublisher – the first argument is id of DOM element that is used for broadcasting video from our device camera
-session.on(‘streamCreated’, callback) – fired when remote client connects to us
+session.on('streamCreated', callback) – fired when remote client connects to us
 session.subscribe – the second argument is id of DOM element that is used for broadcasting video from remote clients

 **Congratulations, now we have built basic video chat!**